-The bachelor’s degree in Sociology with an emphasis in Criminal Justice familiarizes students with the criminal justice system as they study topics such as criminology, criminal law, forensic science, and ethics.
+The bachelor’s degree in Criminal Justice familiarizes students with the criminal justice system as they study topics such as criminology, criminal law, forensic science, and ethics.
 Students will gain an understanding of best practices within the criminal justice system, as well as the theoretical underpinnings supporting those practices.
-The bachelor’s degree in Sociology with an emphasis in Criminal Justicerequires a total of 120 credit hours.
+The bachelor’s degree in Criminal Justice requires a total of 120 credit hours.
 In addition to being earnable through in-person and video broadcast instruction, this degree can also be earned completely through online instruction.

 Learn from experienced practitioners in the Criminal Justice system

 Gain both practical field experience and academic understanding